 Press Release – May 13, 2019.
-CIVIL WAR MISSOURI 2019 PASSPORT PROGRAM
+CIVIL WAR MISSOURI PASSPORT PROGRAM

 As the “Show Me State” embarks on its 200th year, the Missouri 2021 Bicentennial alliance is working to develop and promote statewide projects commemorating Missouri’s bicentennial.
-One of the programs it has endorsed is the Civil War Missouri 2019 Passport Program, created by Fry’s Lyon Foundation, Inc., a non-profit educational foundation dedicated to promoting the study of Missouri’s Civil War history, and increasing Civil War-related tourism in the state.
+One of the programs it has endorsed is the Civil War Missouri Passport Program, created by Fry’s Lyon Foundation, Inc., an educational foundation dedicated to promoting the study of Missouri’s Civil War history, and increasing Civil War-related tourism in the state.

 In 1990, Congress established the Civil War Sites Advisory Commission to identify Civil War battle sites deemed worthy of preservation for their historical significance.
 After evaluating some 10,500 conflict sites, the Commission identified 384 battlefields as historically significant.
 Twenty-nine (29) of the sites selected are in Missouri.
 Since, before now, there was no statewide organized effort to preserve Missouri Civil War heritage, which is arguably the most interesting of all the states (and a case can be made for the fact that Missouri suffered more from that war than any other state), the Trustees of Fry’s Lyon Foundation, Inc. added six (6) battle sites it considers significant, and five (5) museums to the passport program.

 The Civil War Missouri Passport book is an excellent tool to learn about Missouri’s Civil War history while also visiting the different part of the state as they gather the stamps required to receive a certificate of completion.
 Once all stamps have been acquired, passport book holders qualify for a Certificate of Completion.
 The project runs from April 1, 2019 to December 31, 2021.